timmcginley/41936/Workflows/ConstructionSchedule.md

 <hr>

 ## 2. Determine Task Dependencies
-Identify the sequence of tasks by noting dependencies—tasks that must be completed before others can begin.
+Identify the sequence of tasks by noting dependencies; tasks that must be completed before others can begin.
 For example:
-Design and planning must be finalized before construction starts.
+* Design and planning must be finalized before construction starts.
-Foundation work precedes structural renovations.
+8 Foundation work precedes structural renovations.
-MEP installations follow structural completion but precede architectural finishes.
+* MEP installations follow structural completion but precede architectural finishes.
-Theory: This step aligns with the Critical Path Method (CPM), a widely-used technique in construction management that identifies the longest sequence of dependent tasks to determine the project’s minimum duration.
+> Theory: This step aligns with the Critical Path Method (CPM), a widely-used technique in construction management that identifies the longest sequence of dependent tasks to determine the project’s minimum duration.

 <hr>

 ## 3. Estimate Time for Each Task